whisthq/whist/protocol/README.md

 For the specific option flags for the client, see the [client-specific README](./client/README.md).
 If you want to see the specific option flags for the server, you're straight out of luck.

 For a useful workflow for server development on Linux, see the [server-specific README](./server/README.md).

+**Important:** When running the protocol, please ensure that the client and server are both running on the exact same git commit.
+If you run into issues, check `git log` on both client and server to ensure the top git hash matches, and ensure that both sides have been compiled.

 #### Sentry